-Long-term RCTs or longitudinal cohort studies are needed that compare screening outcomes among women with dense breasts receiving and not receiving adjunctive screening with HHUS, ABUS, MRI, or breast tomosynthesis.
-Such studies could evaluate the impact of adjunctive screening for women with dense breasts on breast cancer stage at diagnosis, recurrence rates, mortality and over-diagnosis rates.
+Such studies could evaluate the impact of supplemental screening for women with dense breasts on breast cancer stage at diagnosis, recurrence rates, mortality and overdiagnosis rates.
 Studies are especially needed among general populations of women with dense breasts who are not otherwise selected for elevated breast cancer risk.
-Rigorous documentation of the effects of adjunctive testing on interval breast cancer rates, recurrence rates, and recall and biopsy rates with repeated screening would assist in elucidating the benefits and harms of adjunctive screening for women with dense breasts
+Rigorous documentation of the effects of supplemental testing on interval breast cancer rates, recurrence rates, and recall and biopsy rates with repeated screening would assist in elucidating the benefits and harms of supplemental screening for women with dense breasts.